-Change in fair value of contingent consideration decreased \$0.6 million or 100%, and \$1.6 million or 100% for the three and six months ended June 30, 2022, respectively, compared to the same periods in 2021.
+Change in fair value of contingent consideration decreased \$1.6 million or 100% for the nine months ended September 30, 2022 compared to the same period in 2021.
 The net change to contingent consideration through the date the gross margin target was met is recorded as operating expenses in the statements of operations.
-The decrease of \$0.6 million and \$1.6 million is a result of the gross margin target being met during the three months ended June 30, 2021 and subsequent changes to the contingent consideration following the achievement of the gross margin target are recorded as 'Interest expense' in the statements of operations resulting from the passage of time and fixed payment schedule.
+The decrease of \$1.6 million is a result of the gross margin target being met during the three months ended June 30, 2021 and subsequent changes to the contingent consideration following the achievement of the gross margin target are recorded as 'Interest expense' in the statements of operations resulting from the passage of time and fixed payment schedule.